What We Do

 Tier 1 includes virtual training for early care and learning staff through BCDI-Atlanta's Annual Culturally Responsive Early Education & Care Summit.
 This tier uses a strengths-based approach to train early educators and supporters on how to be more culturally responsive by learning about each child's strengths, abilities, experiences, and interests as developed within the child's family and culture.

 Tier 2 is the Community level providing training on cultural responsiveness and inclusion.
-The Community Tier includes three modules of training on strategies to improve personal goals (assist staff in self-awareness of culture, beliefs and personal values); workplace goals (foster a workplace of inclusion); and child/family goals (uplifting family voices and a commitment to equitable child outcomes).
+The Community Tier includes self-paced online training on strategies to improve personal goals (assist staff in self-awareness of culture, beliefs and personal values); workplace goals (foster a workplace of inclusion); and child/family goals (uplifting family voices and a commitment to equitable child outcomes), through professional development opportunities such as our monthly Leadership & Equity Advancement Network (LEAN) Gatherings and Culturally Responsive Literacy Course.

-Tier 3 is our Lifted Voices Fellowship program.
-This tier supports five fellows, who will receive a year-long intensive training, coaching and mentoring program.
+Tier 3 is our fellowship program offerings, including the Expand ECE Fellowship and Lifted Voices Fellowship.
+This tier supports 5-15 annual fellows, who will receive a year-long intensive training, coaching and mentoring program.
 Each fellow will complete an independent Diversity, Equity and Inclusion (DEI) project/campaign with a final presentation on how they will embed lessons learned in agency policies and procedures.